terraform-ibm-modules/terraform-ibm-watsonx-assistant/README.md

 https://terraform-ibm-modules.github.io/documentation/#/implementation-guidelines?id=module-names-and-descriptions
 -->

-The IBM watsonx Assistant Terraform Module is designed to automate the deployment and configuration of the IBM watsonx Assistant, a next-generation conversational AI solution.
+The IBM watsonx Assistant Terraform module is designed to automate the deployment and configuration of the IBM watsonx Assistant, a next-generation conversational AI solution.

 For further information on IBM watsonx Assistant, including supported features, plans, and regions, please refer the official watsonx Assistant [documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant)